ROCm/omnitrace/source/docs/instrumenting.md

 are interpreted as belonging to omnitrace and all arguments following the double-hyphen are interpreted as the application and it's arguments.
-In binary rewrite mode, all application arguments after the first argument are ignored, i.e. `./omnitrace-instrument -o ls.inst -- ls -l` interprets `ls` as the target to instrument (ignores the `-l` argument) and generates a `ls.inst` executable that you can subsequently run `ls.inst -l` with.
+In binary rewrite mode, all application arguments after the first argument are ignored, i.e. `./omnitrace-instrument -o ls.inst -- ls -l` interprets `ls` as the target to instrument (ignores the `-l` argument) and generates a `ls.inst` executable that you can subsequently run `omnitrace-run -- ls.inst -l` with.

 ## Runtime Instrumentation